-01. It's okay to let email pile up – and for replies to slip through the cracks
+01. It's okay to let email pile up

-The secret to managing email, young grasshopper, is that sometimes it's okay not to manage it.
+The secret to managing email is that sometimes it's okay not to manage it.
 Seriously: one of the most liberating things you can do is banish the mounting sense of nagging guilt most of us feel as the unread count on your inbox soars.
 Sod it.
 Trust your instincts; if you thought it was safe to ignore when you saw it arrive, it probably was – and if it wasn't, chances are someone will follow-up again.

 Your job is design, not correspondence.
 (And while we're about it, many of us would do well to turn off the unread badge on computers and smartphones; unless you're super on top of email, the number is pretty meaningless.)
 You have our permission – our blessing – not to reply to every email you receive.